Sales Job Offer Letter Sample

 Sample Sales Representative Job Offer Letter

 Use this sample job offer letter to make your job offers to sales and other business development positions.
-It serves as a template for you to follow.
+Download the sales job offer letter template (compatible with Google Docs and Word Online) or see below for more examples.

 It is my pleasure to extend the following offer of employment to you on behalf of (Company Name).
 This offer is contingent upon your passing your background checking which includes our mandatory drug screen, our receipt of your college transcripts, and any other contingencies you may wish to state.